indykish/tomcat-openam/README.md

 This cookbook creates a new tomcat server by using our packaged tar ball stored in `S3`.
 This tar ball has changes to run tomcat behind apache2.

-The following change is needed in the apache2 cookbook.
+The following changes are needed in the apache2 cookbook.
 The tomcat tar bundle `server.xml` is equipped to handle the change.

-By default apache2 cookbook's mod_proxy_http.rb recipe contain the following code
+1. By default apache2 cookbook's mod_proxy_http.rb recipe contain the following code

 	apache_module "proxy_http"